 "I was forced to live for 9 years in a brick hole in the backyard of my father's house because I had obstetric fistula," says Charlotte Nibigira, a 17-year-old suffered from obstetric fistulas for 9 years.
 The memory of her 17 years is the worst of his nightmares.
 Indeed, at 17 years old the young Charlotte Nibigira got married and became pregnant.
 As soon as she became pregnant, her husband immediately abandoned her.
 9 months later, she loses her baby and falls into a coma for 4 days.
-When she difficultly woke up, another bad news awaits her: she learns that she suffers from a condition she had never heard of:Oobstetric Fistula.
+When she difficultly woke up, another bad news awaits her: she learns that she suffers from an illness she had never heard of:Oobstetric Fistula.
 Calvary had just begun:

 "I went back to my father's home to get help from my mother-in-law, but my daddy took me out of the house and forced me to stay in a hole that contained bricks in the backyard of his house.
 He said that he could not stand my stench then he put out of the hole those bricksand and the same hole became my home all the time, without help, without hope, I only wanted to die ", says Charlotte.
 Only 9 years later, after a long journey, she was able to recover her dignity and was cured of this disease after being treated and operated at the Urumuri Center in Gitega Province, Burundi's only center treating this disease.